 The amendments also add criteria to further clarify conditions for drinking water supply wells that can be used to collect representative groundwater samples.
-The proposed amendments allow a licensed professional engineer or a licensed professional geologist to use adjacent geological information and well construction information common to sand point wells.
+The amendments allow a licensed professional engineer or a licensed professional geologist to use adjacent geological information and well construction information common to sand point wells.
 Stat. of Reas. at 7.

-The genesis behind the Agency's proposal at Section 602.505 is the appellate court case People v.
+The genesis behind the amendments at Section 602.505 is the appellate court case People v.
 Stonehedge, Inc., 288 Ill.
 App.
 3d 318, 680 N.E.2d 497 (2d Dist.
 1997).
 The appellate court did not allow the use of samples from drinking water supply wells for compliance determinations even though, the Agency claims, the drinking water wells were representative of the geology of the area.
+The amendments in this matter expand the list of drinking water supply wells that can be used for compliance determinations.